Substitute good: Cross elasticity of demand

 The fact that one good is substitutable for another has immediate economic consequences: insofar as one good can be substituted for another, the demands for the two goods will be interrelated by the fact that customers can trade off one good for the other if it becomes advantageous to do so.
 Cross-price elasticity helps us understand the degree of substitutability of the two products.
-An increase in the price of a good will (ceteris paribus) increase demand for its substitutes, while a decrease in the price of a good will decrease demand for its substitutes, see Figure 2.
+An increase in the price of a good will increase demand for its substitutes, while a decrease in the price of a good will decrease demand for its substitutes, see Figure 2.

 The relationship between demand schedules determines whether goods are classified as substitutes or complements.
 The cross-price elasticity of demand shows the relationship between two goods, it captures the responsiveness of the quantity demanded of one good to a change in price of another good.

 Cross-Price Elasticity of Demand (Ex,y) is calculated with the following formula: